 Who are you?

-I was going to leave a comment on Tamara’s post, Who Am I without the Abuse?, but the more I thought about it, the more I wanted to turn it into a post, and not take over her comments with my own thoughts.
+I was going to leave a comment on Tamara’s post, Who Am I without the Abuse?, but the more I thought about it, the more I wanted to turn it into a post and not take over her comments with my thoughts.

 This is a subject that was weird for me.
-I’m pretty sure I’ve written about this before, but I’m not really in the mood to try and find the post, so you’ll just have to trust me on that. 🙂
+I’m pretty sure I’ve written about this before, but I’m not in the mood to try to find the post, so you’ll have to trust me. 🙂

-I had a somewhat related email discussion last week about making the adjustment from looking at our past, and trying to overcome the past, to looking at the present and then eventually, planning for the future.
+I had a somewhat related email discussion last week about adjusting to looking at our past and trying to overcome the past to look at the present and then planning for the future.
 It’s not an easy adjustment to make.
 There’s a certain comfort in our pasts, it’s what we know, and what we’ve always known.
 We cling to the same self-defense mechanisms that helped us survive our childhoods, assuming they will keep us safe as adults.
 They don’t.
-In fact more times than not, they hurt us as adults but it’s scary to think about setting those aside and making another life without them.
-That is exactly what it takes to overcome abuse.
-It takes an ability, and a willingness, to acknowledge what has happened, how it has affected you, what you need to do to limit those effects, and still be able to go forward, building whatever life it is that you want to build.
+They hurt us as adults more often than not, but it’s scary to think about setting those aside and making another life without them.
+That is precisely what it takes to overcome abuse.
+It takes an ability and a willingness to acknowledge what has happened, how it has affected you, and what you need to do to limit those effects and still be able to go forward, building whatever life you want.

 I can’t wait to see what we all become.